paralax/ColossalOpera/easy/double_knot.md

 # Description

-In knot tying, the double overhand knot is a common, basic knot that serves fishermen (and fisher-women) and sourgeons well.
+In knot tying, the double overhand knot is a common, basic knot that serves fishermen (and fisher-women) and surgeons well.
 We can represent a single order double knot like this:

       __
      /  \